 I have been buying digital properties, websites, SaaS platforms, e-commerce applications, content publishing websites, and so forth, for the past nine years.
-Some of these properties that I buy are very cheap ranging from a few hundred bucks to a couple of thousands.
+Some of these properties I buy are very cheap, ranging from a few hundred bucks to a couple of thousands.

 Buying digital properties has definitely been one of the endeavors that I have been enjoying quite a lot.

 Some of those deals have actually turned into great opportunities for the business or just tangible investments that have actually led me to tap additional skills, talent, or whatever it is, into our broader business initiatives.

 But only some purchases have been a hit.
 Some brought little to the table or were more challenging to manage than expected.
 However, even those experiences were valuable because they taught me what to avoid in future deals.
 So, whether a buy turns out to be a winner or not, each one teaches me something new that I can use going forward.

 I have had good and bad deals.
 I have had some that didn’t make sense and some that I thought were strategic decisions, and some that weren’t.
 Out of all these practical experiences, allow me to take you through the WHY, the WHAT, and the WHERE to buy.

 Well, there are several things that you can do with your life, and different ways, of course, that you can live your life—and, more importantly, different initiatives that you can invest in.
 You can invest in yourself by taking up courses, undergoing training, and whatnot.
 You can invest in fun and entertainment, travel and cars; or, whatever it is that is definitely worthwhile.

 Try to diversify by launching a training program.
 Buy real estate, stocks, crypto, art, and gold.
 Invest in angel investments or any form of crowdfunding, which is also a great idea (I have great recommendations there, too!)